secnot/orderedmap/README.md

 two.

-**Set** can update the value of any existing key without problems, but new keys are inserted at the end of the Map and they will be also iterated over, this can cause bugs in innocent-looking code:
+**Set** can update the value of any existing key without problems, but new keys are inserted at the end of the Map so they will be also iterated over, this can cause bugs on innocent-looking code:

 ```go
 package main